Forecast accuracy

 Enlarge image

-Percentage of wind speed forecasts for the next day across selected coastal locations that were accurate to within 5 knots, showing year-to-year changes
+Percentage of wind speed forecasts for the next day that were accurate to within 5 knots, across all locations

 We provide flood forecasting and warning services for most major rivers in Australia.
 To do this, we work with other government authorities, such as: